SnapLib/npm-fs/docs/project/scripts/README.md

 resolve the path to the distributable npm package root directory over the `dist_root_pkg_dirname` npm config environment variable.

-If passed 2 arguments, second argument takes precedence over both the first argument and the `dist_root_pkg_dirname` npm config environment variable.
+If passed 2 arguments, the second argument takes precedence over both the first argument and the `dist_root_pkg_dirname` npm config environment variable.

+By default it's called with no arguments passed so the default dist package root directory name retrieved from the npm config environment variable is used.

+### **NOTE:**

+If the distributable package root directory from the prebuild step can't be found in the `build/dist` directory an error gets thrown.
+This script looks for a directory with the same name as the provided argument in the `build/dist` directory.
+Since by default this script is called with no arguments and uses the same npm config environment variable value that's used in the prebuild step, this works.
+However, if this script were passed an argument that didn't match that value, an error of not being able to find the directory will be thrown.

 [1]: ../../../.npmrc "root npm config file"
 [2]: ../../project/build/README.md "root build directory readme"